Mississippi Nursing License Requirements

 Applicants who pass the exam will be able to see their issued license number on the Mississippi Board of Nursing website approximately five to seven business days after exam results are received.4 Applicants who do not pass will receive notification by mail along with a diagnostic profile that can provide guidance for further study before re-attempting the exam.4 A waiting period of 46 days is required between test attempts, and the candidate may attempt the NCLEX-PN up to six times within two years of graduating from a practical nursing program.4

 5 Steps to Become a Registered Nurse in Mississippi

 1. Obtain a Degree or Diploma in Registered Nursing.

 Registered nurses in Mississippi must have a degree or diploma in nursing in order to qualify for licensure.1 Although the Mississippi Board of Nursing does not grant approval or accreditation to nursing programs, it does provide a list of nursing programs in the state that hold approval from the Mississippi Board for Community Colleges and/or the Mississippi Institutions of Higher Learning.2

 2. Submit the Application for License by Examination.

-The Licensure by Examination Application should be submitted once a candidate graduates, or is prepared to graduate, from a nursing program.3 The application packet contains the application for licensure as well as an Authorization to Release Information form, both of which must be completed and notarized.3 The Authorization to Release Information form allows the Mississippi Board of Nursing to complete the required criminal background check.3 In addition, applicants should request that the nursing program completed forward official transcripts directly to the Mississippi Board of Nursing.3 Current students nearing graduation may provide official documentation of eligibility to graduate; however, official transcripts must then be submitted no more than thirty days after graduation.3
+The Licensure by Examination Application should be submitted once a candidate graduates, or is prepared to graduate, from a nursing program.3 The application packet contains the application for licensure as well as an Authorization to Release Information form, both of which must be completed and notarized.3 The Authorization to Release Information form allows the Mississippi Board of Nursing to complete the required criminal background check.3 In addition, applicants should request that the nursing program completed forward official transcripts directly to the Mississippi Board of Nursing.3 Current students nearing graduation may provide official documentation of eligibility to graduate; however, official transcripts must then be submitted no more than 30 days prior to graduation.3

 3. Register for the National Council Licensure Examination for Registered Nurses.